History of Banking In India PDF Download: Check the Details of Evolution Before And After Independence, Components, and Role

 The post-independence phase was the one that led to the major development of the banking sector in India.

 To provide stability and profitability to the Nationalised Public sector Banks, the Government decided to set up a committee under the leadership of Shri.
 M Narasimham to manage the various reforms in the Indian banking industry.
 The biggest development was the introduction of Private sector banks in India.
 RBI gave licenses to 10 Private sector banks to establish themselves in the country.
-Also get to know about History of banking in India, History of Banking in India pdf, History of banking in India in Hindi, History of Banking in India Rbi in this article.
 These banks included:

 1. Global Trust Bank